0xbuya/sp500discordalerts/README.md

 Insider trading data is a powerful research signal — many studies show clustered buys/sells can precede market moves.
 Use responsibly for due diligence (not financial advice).

+The ethos behind the making of this python bot is to support data analysts and market researchers seeking to unveil the smoke and mirrors behind recent market movements.
+Simplifying this data for researchers making use of massive online platforms like Discord allows us to host communities that are informed.
+The choice to publish this code which organizes public data is aligned with the SEC's intentions of reporting market makers movements.
+I hope you found this helpful and feel free to make improvements.

+Do not forget to implement your own API keys respectively to see the configuration work.